imanabr77/Strategy-Deployment/README.md

 * Helps capacity planning by testing resource usage with live data.
 * Reduces risk by not fully replacing the existing version until proven stable.

-### Comparison to Other Strategies

-* Different from blue/green deployment where only one version is shown to users at a time.
-* More flexible than simple rolling updates in Kubernetes, allowing fine-tuned traffic splits.

 ### Implementation Considerations